-At our TCM clinic we primarily use acupuncture to treat patients.
-However, in our specialised clinic acupuncture is often combined with other treatment techniques.
+In our teaching clinic we primarily use acupuncture to treat patients.
+However, in our specialist clinic acupuncture is often combined with other treatment techniques.
 A short introduction to these treatments has been provided below.

 Acupuncture is a treatment in Chinese medicine.
 Fine needles are inserted at certain sites in the body for therapeutic or preventative purposes.
 The theory behind acupuncture treatment is that the healthy functioning of the body is governed by the flow of “Qi” through a system of channels under the skin.
 When this flow of qi is impaired, illness occurs.
 By inserting fine needles at various points along the channels, the body’s balance can be restored and the illness resolved.

 To read more about acupuncture treatment please click here.

 Body Constitution Analysis

 Based on Traditional Chinese Medicine (TCM) theory, nine types of different body constitutions can be identified.
 Certain body constitution is closely related to susceptibility to certain diseases.

 In order to determine a patient's body constitution, they can complete a questionnaire which contains approximately 60 questions.
 After a systematic analysis of the answers, combined with TCM diagnosis method, we can get a conclusion on their body constitution and give advice on diet, exercise and emotion management to help them keep fit and prevent diseases.Treating disease that is yet to occur is one of the core concepts of TCM.
 Body Constitution Analysis can help doctors to detect problems of people in sub-health status and keep them from getting worse.